How will AI impact eCommerce?

 Artificial Intelligence (AI) is a technology that is able to perform tasks that normally require human intelligence.
-Or, in other words, it’s the ability of a machine to imitate intelligent human behaviour.
+Or, in other words, it’s the ability of a machine to imitate intelligent human behavior.

-Some of the tasks consist in visual perception, speech recognition, reasoning, decision-making, among others.
+Some of the tasks consist of visual perception, speech recognition, reasoning, decision-making, among others.